How Chicago Landlords Should Use Credit Scores in Tenant Screening

 First Steps in the Renter Pre-Qualification Process

 Start by looking at credit scores.
-What exactly makes up a person’s credit score?
-Many people liken credit scores to an adult version of the “permanent record” that followed students throughout their careers in school.
-It’s a bit more complex in reality.
-Financial history, such as outstanding debt and current account balances, makes up a good portion of a person’s credit score.
-The number also reflects a person’s timeliness in paying back creditors; a few delinquent payments or an abundance of credit cards in a person’s name can hurt a credit score.
+What exactly makes up a person's credit score?
+A credit score is essentially a numerical summary of a person's financial reliability — built from years of borrowing, payment, and account history.
+Financial history, such as outstanding debt and current account balances, makes up a good portion of a person's credit score.
+The number also reflects a person's timeliness in paying back creditors; a few delinquent payments or an abundance of credit cards in a person's name can hurt a credit score.

 But a credit score isn't always the most accurate means to judge a potential renter's financial solvency.
 Events such as divorce and identity theft may negatively skew a person's credit score.
 And relatively young renters may not have enough financial history to establish a strong credit score.
 Landlords should consider these circumstances when they evaluate an applicant's credit score.